 Look for Paris Visite Guidée in Pavillon de l'Arsenal (21 Boulevard Morland, 4th arr).
 It's a wonderful book that details the history of Paris from an urban planning and architectural perspective, starting with the "enclosed" city of 1190, continuing through Baron Haussmann's modernization of Paris in the 1850s, and ending with the continued renovations, re-imaginings, and planned developments of today.
 Despite the title, the book is in English.

 Pavillon de l'Arsenal, by the way, combines a center for urban planning and architecture, a related museum, and a fabulous bookstore (free admission to all).
 Most books are in French, but you'll find a small but interesting selection of titles in English, German, Spanish, and Italian.
-It's close to the Seine (and the Sully-Morland metro station) and well worth a visit.
+It's close to the Seine (and the Sully-Morland metro station) and always well worth a visit.

 Fun Ways to Tour Paris